quintel/documentation/docs/api/scenarios.md

 Authorization: Bearer YOUR_TOKEN
 ```

-## Scenario couplings
+## Scenario coupling

 <UpcomingFeature release="2024.09" />

 When your scenario is [coupled to another energy model](/main/external-coupling), certain inputs of your scenario are overwritten by this other model.
 When inspecting a scenario the `active_couplings` and `inactive_couplings` attributes will indicate whether your scenario was coupled, and which couplings are currently active.

-To couple a new model, simply set [a coupling input](/main/external-coupling#coupling-external-inputs) and the coupling will be activated automatically.
+To couple a new model, simply set [a coupling input](/main/external-coupling#coupling-external-inputs) and the coupled external model will become active automatically.

-### Uncoupling
+### Deactivating coupled models

-A coupling can be deactivated by sending the following request
+A coupled external model can be deactivated by sending the following request
 to the uncoupling endpoint.

 <ApiEndpoint data={endpointData.uncouple} />